 The Company has incurred and expects to continue to incur significant costs in pursuit of its acquisition plans.
 The Company will need to raise additional capital through loans or additional investments from its Sponsor, stockholders, officers, directors, or third parties.
 The Company's officers, directors and Sponsor may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
 Accordingly, the Company may not be able to obtain additional financing.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern for a period of time within one year after the date that the financial statements are issued.
-If the estimate of the costs of identifying a target business, under taking in-depth due diligence and negotiating a Business Combination.
+If the estimate of the costs of identifying a target business, under taking in-depth due diligence and negotiating a Business Combination are less than the actual amount necessary to do so, the Company may have insufficient funds available to operate its business prior to its Business Combination.
 Moreover, the Company may need to obtain additional financing or draw on the Working Capital Loans (as defined below) either to complete a Business Combination or because it becomes obligated to redeem a significant number of the Public Shares upon consummation of the Business Combination, in which case the Company may issue additional securities or incur debt in connection with such Business Combination.
-Subject to complete such financing simultaneously with the completion of the Business Combination.
+Subject to compliance with applicable securities laws, the Company would only complete such financing simultaneously with the completion of the Business Combination.